COVID-19 NEWS and UPDATES

 The Government has laid out plans to make it easier for retired GPs to return to work during the UK COVID-19 outbreak in an emergency Bill.

 The document includes measures to relax rules around pensions for returning Doctors - allowing them to return to work 'without any negative repercussion' - and guarantees state-backed indemnity for all healthcare professionals during the Pandemic.
+Emergency plans, which allow the GMC to grant retired Doctors temporary registration, also allow returning staff to work more than 16 hours per week - relaxing a current rule that limits weekly hours.

 The Government explained that the emergency measures, which will be in place 'for as long as required', have been activated to deal with ‘a significant level of challenge for the NHS’ over the coming months and support staff.